-There were more people than that that believed it, and six people with any degree of certainty that, you know, I felt from what they were saying that they either had some kind of substantial knowledge, or they had talked to somebody who had some knowledge.
+There were more people than that that believed it, and six people with any degree of certainty that, you know, I felt from what they were saying that they either had some who had some knowledge.

 Mr. Goldsmith.
 How many people from the CIA did you speak to who speculated that Oswald was an agent?